 Gaining weight is essential during pregnancy.
 Once the baby arrives, it's going to take some time -- potentially a year or longer -- to get back to your pre-pregnancy weight.

-To get professional advice on how to lose baby weight the healthy way, WebMD turned to Elizabeth Ward, MS, RD, an expert in pregnancy, lactation, and kids' nutrition, and author of Expect the Best.
-Here’s what she had to say.
+When you're ready to lose baby weight, how can you do it in a healthy way while you're taking care of yourself and your little one?
+Here's advice from Elizabeth Ward, MS, RD, an expert in pregnancy, lactation, and kids' nutrition, and author of Expect the Best.

-It takes lots of calories and good nutrition to support the growth and development of a new life, so it is very important that you eat a healthy diet.
+It takes lots of calories and good nutrition to support the growth and development of a new life, so it is very important that you eat a healthy diet when you are pregnant.
 But you also need to be careful not to gain too much or too little weight.